-A bedroom is always inappropriate for a birdcage if you’re immunocompromised, unwilling to clean the room regularly, or the bird requires constant interaction.
+A bedroom is always inappropriate for a birdcage if you’re immunocompromised, unwilling to clean the room regularly, or for a lone bird that requires ongoing interaction.

-The presence of feathers, dander, and waste can trigger allergic reactions while you sleep, and some birds feel isolated and lonely if their human family doesn’t surround them.
+The presence of feathers, dander, and waste can trigger allergic reactions and health conditions while you sleep.
+Also, many birds feel isolated and alone if their human family isn’t with them.

-Sleeping in the same room as a bird can also prevent restful sleep for the bird and its owner.
+Sleeping in the same room as a bird can prevent restful sleep for a bird and its owner.